Arranging a Woodland Burial

 People choose to grieve the loss of a loved one in many different ways and, as we are open to people of all beliefs and persuasions, we leave it to you as to whether you choose a particular Religious Service or a Celebration of Life Ceremony.

-Graveside ceremonies can be held in the Park providing they do not interfere with the contemplation of other Park users.
+Graveside ceremonies can be held in the Park.
 They should be conducted in ways that respect the dignity of the Burial Park and the nature of its woodland setting.
 We ask you to check out your planned ceremony with our Burial Park manager who will be pleased to advise you on what is acceptable.

 If you have decided on a Christian service this can take place at Gunton St Peters Church which is next to the Burial Park.
 The Church Hall is also available for hire for small gatherings.